 The result.
 A lovely moist, springy muffin that has little hidden gems of banana hidden inside.
 These are going to be come a regular in our house and lend themselves to all kinds of variations.
 Chocolate chips, raisins, dried cranberries mmmmm.

-These muffins have 5g sugar, 1 g fat and 72kcals per muffin which is pretty healthy.
+These muffins have 5g sugar which comes from the yoghurt and banana.
 The oats are wholegrain and the bananas give them a great fruit boost.
 Great for enjoying mid afternoon when you fancy cake or as a snack for the kids.
 Compare this to other toddler snacks you can buy and these are a much healthier option.
 These are also perfect for making with kids, I know my toddler will be having a go.

 - 100g oats

 - 30g brown sugar

 - 2 tsp baking powder

 - Preheat the oven to Gas Mark 5 and prepare the muffin tin.

 - Place the oats in a food processor and blitz to make a rough flour.

 - Add the sugar, baking powder and mix.